gamesrc-ver-recreation/build/notes-restoration.md

 executable were reproduced is given.

-With the right tools, this patched codebase can be used to reproduce any of the objects, or executable, as coming from the following original releases:
+With the right tools, this patched codebase can be used to reproduce any of the objects, or executable, as coming from the following original releases, with a few caveats for ENGINE.OBJ as used in the Build Editor for Duke3D 1.3d:

+- A.OBJ, BUILD.OBJ, CACHE1D.OBJ and ENGINE.OBJ as used in the Build Editor
+for Duke3D 1.3d.
-- A.OBJ as presumably prepared on 19960501, and used
-in Duke3D 1.4-1.5 and SW 1.0-1.2.
+- A.OBJ as presumably prepared on 19960501, and used in Duke3D 1.4-1.5 and
+SW 1.0-1.2, as well as the Build Editors for Duke3D 1.4 and SW 1.2 (Duke3D 1.4's editor was reused for 1.5).
 - MMULTI.OBJ as prepared on 19960904 and used in Duke3D 1.4-1.5 and SW 1.0-1.2
 (*presumably* also in 2DRAW, as available from Ken's site and prepared on 99).
-- CACHE1D.OBJ as present in Duke3D 1.4 and its revision of the Build editor (the same editor was reused for Duke3D 1.5).
+- CACHE1D.OBJ as present in Duke3D 1.4 and its revision of the Build editor.
 - BUILD.OBJ and ENGINE.OBJ as present in Duke3D 1.4-1.5's Build Editor
-(ENGINE.OBJ has differences from the revision used in the Duke3D 1.4 game EXE).
+(ENGINE.OBJ has differences from the revision in the Duke3D 1.4 game EXE).
 - ENGINE.OBJ as present in Duke3D 1.4 (the game EXE).
-- An 19961012 revision of BUILD.OBJ and ENGINE.OBJ.
+- A 19961012 revision of BUILD.OBJ and ENGINE.OBJ.
 - CACHE1D.OBJ and ENGINE.OBJ as present in Duke3D 1.5; The latter was possibly
 prepared on 19961112, while the former was *maybe* prepared on 19961207.
 - BUILD.OBJ as used in SW 1.2's Build Editor, possibly prepared on 19961213